 - Prematurely implementing massive workforce reductions

-These elements working together are highly likely to raise the personal threat profiles of business executives when they are cast in a negative light.
+These elements working together are highly likely to raise the personal threat profiles of business executives when they are cast in a negative light, requiring additional security awareness and vigilance.
 And in contrast, executives that took actions perceived as being empathetic, proactive, and generous have received significant praise.

 Let’s not forget the fundamentals